rune-rs/rune/book/src/safety.md

 [`UnsafeFromValue`].

 [`UnsafeFromValue`] is a conversion trait which is strictly used internally to convert values into references.
-Its safety documented in the trait.
+Its safety is documented in the trait.

 ["owned borrows"]: https://docs.rs/runestick/0/runestick/struct.Shared.html#method.owned_ref
 [`UnsafeFromValue`]: https://docs.rs/runestick/0/runestick/trait.UnsafeFromValue.html